walterhiggins/WMPJS/book-outline.md

 2. The question you want to ask.
 3. The function you want to call when the player has answered the question.
 The function when called will have the answer and the player who answered as parameters.

-This is the second example we've encountered of functions which take other functions as parameters - we saw an example of this in @@recipe{greet} when we passed an event-handling function.
+This is the second example we've encountered of functions which take other functions as parameters - we saw an example of this in recipe @@recipe{greet} when we passed an event-handling function.
 You can try out the *input* module yourself at the server or in-game command prompt:

     js var input = require('input');
     js function respond( answer, player ) { player.sendMessage("Wow. " + answer + " that's old!" ) };